What is a Deferred Income Tax?

 Deferred income tax is mainly caused by differences in income recognition between tax laws (IRS) and accounting methods (GAAP).
 Listed below are the main characteristics of the IRS and GAAP to better understand how different they are.

-- Responsible for collecting taxes and making tax law
+- Responsible for tax return processing

 - Accounting rules and principles

 - Accountants follow GAAP when they prepare financial statements

 - Public companies must follow GAAP rules and principles

 - The primary focus is to ensure consistency, clarity, and comparability of financial statements issued by companies and individuals

 To learn more about the treatment of deferred income taxes, check out CFI’s Reading Financial Statements Course!